Cybersecurity & Data Protection Program (CDPP) Bundle #2 (30% discount)

 - Vulnerability scanning and penetration testing guidance.

-This SCRM is focused on helping companies manage their supply chain.
-This is important from a NIST SP 800-171 and CMMC perspective, due to the "flow down" of compliance requirements to service providers, contractors, suppliers, etc. The SCRM is a way to help manage technology-related supply chain risk and inform organizations within the supply chain what their requirements are.
+The TPSM is focused on helping companies manage their supply chain securely.
+This is important from an Executive Order (EO), Supply Chain Risk Management (SCRM), NIST SP 800-171 and CMMC perspective, due to the "flow down" of compliance requirements to service providers, contractors, suppliers, etc. The TPSM is a way to help manage technology-related supply chain risk and inform organizations within the supply chain what their requirements are.

 ||Continuity of Operations Program (COOP)